Pet Urine Stain Removal from Floors

 In order to remove pet stain, you need to react quickly to it.

 The biological components in the stain will work quickly to cause discoloration and odor.
-The longer this is left on the carpet or flooring, the harder it will be for you to get the stain and out fully.
-Quick work is in order any time that it is possible for that to happen.
+The longer this is left on the carpet or flooring, the harder it will be for you to get the stain out fully.
+Quick work is in order.

 Basic Steps for Removing Fresh Urine Stains

-- Use a dry terry cloth to blot the stain to remove any liquid possible.
+- Use a dry terry cloth, paper towels or other absorbent material to blot the stain and to remove as much liquid possible.

-- Use a solution of 50% water to 50% vinegar on the stain.
-Spray onto it.
+- Use a solution of 50 percent water to 50 percent vinegar on the stain.
+Completely spray the area or pour a small amount onto the stained area.

-- Blot the stain with a dry, clean terry cloth to remove the stain.
+- Blot the stain with clean absorbent material to remove the cleaning solution.

 - Repeat as necessary.

 A good cleaning of the pet stain will help to remove most if not all of the odor that came along with the stain.
-If you find that there is still a lingering odor.
+If you find that there is still a lingering odor, apply a generous amount of baking soda and work it into the area with your fingertips.
+Cover and let sit overnight.
+Vacuum the next day.

 Tough Stain Removal

-If you have removed all of the urine, the vinegar and baking soda used separately guarantees you animal won't smell the stain residue and hit the spot again.
-The only issue would be if the spot has been urinated on several times and has soaked the padding under the carpet
+If you have removed all of the urine, the vinegar and baking soda (used separately) guarantees your animal won’t smell urine and hit the spot again.
+The only issue would be if the spot has been urinated on several times and has soaked in to the padding of the carpet.

 My Super Strength Deodorizer for Pets, Clothes, Carpets and Upholstery